gvwilson/sensibleadventures/cloudherd/reboot.md

 - goals
   - explain Thokmay being a prince
   - meet Ulfmaerr
-- excitement
-  - storm scene
+  - passing by a storm (foreshadow its use in later chapter)
   - encounter with trolls
 - details
   - the trio land on Pillow